kamranayub/mastra-chatops-example/README.md

 > The demo files are what I'm using in real-life, so it's not really meant to be run but you certainly can try 😄 There's nothing product-specific here (yet).

 The way the app is written here is not meant to be hosted outside the local machine.
 I'm working on a Slack Bolt receiver that integrates with Mastra's Hono server using custom API endpoints.
 Once I have that figured out, it should be able to be hosted on Mastra Cloud or another provider for production use.

+Example ChatGPT convo (it's not exactly accurate but gives something to start from): https://chatgpt.com/share/682748f3-dd80-800a-a705-c674a351439e